From boats that would survive an ice age to wooden swimming suits, these strange inventions are also the most delightful to look back on.

 Made up of ice cubes to cool the face, this mask was said to help poor souls of the world handle their hangovers.
 It was coined by Max Factor in the USA in 1947 The best way to deal with them, though, is not through masks or ice—but just to, you know, drink less.

-Next, read up on the most incredible Leonardo da Vinci inventions.
+After seeing some of the weirdest inventions in history, read up on the most incredible Leonardo da Vinci inventions.